mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

   <img width="475" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/40b97a23-2a91-4126-8dd6-8ad5dff88cdc">

-- The body of the http request should be below format
+- The Orchestrationw orkflow recognizes the intents and responds back ,  body of the http request should be below format when answered from the Custom Q&A resource
   ```{

   "“lgType”": "“Activity”",